caiosabarros/zk_bootcamp/README.md

 1. Starknet Solidity code is only for state transitions  like the verifier on L1 and the Starknet core contract on L1.

+### Class 8
+1. BECOME a MINA node!
+2. Mina uses off-chain computation and on-chain verification!
+3. Off-chain computation does not make it non-decentralized, since the computation can be done locally - the execution layer of the MINA blockchain - and then only a proof is sent to the MINA verification layer.
+Off-chain here means I can do the computaiton on my browser, for example.
+4. Currently the MINA bridge with Ethereum make it possible for Ethereum to read MINA state, but not for MINA to read Ethereum state.

+# Week3
+## Class 9
+1. ZKApps are MINA's smart contracts.
+2. ZK Oracles: Allow any ZKApp to get data from any HTTPS data source.
+This is similar to Pragma Oracle or DECO.
+3. TODO: Build a MINA-like recursion proof-system in Rust.
+4. In ZkEVMs, there are usually two kind proofs: State proofs and EVM proofs.
+5. A zkEVM executes bytecode, but it also produces a proof that the computation has been executed correctly.

 ### Resources:
 - https://github.com/matter-labs/awesome-zero-knowledge-proofs